kiboschool/course-mathematical-thinking/src/lessons/counting/permutations.md

 We can therefore define the number of permuations of n **distinct** elements as n!

-So to go back to our original question: How many potential orders could there have been? well there are 26 letters, so 26! gives us \\(4.03 .
-10^26\\), or 403 million billion billion - yes, there are no typos here - different possible permutations.
+So to go back to our original question: How many potential orders could there have been? well there are 26 letters, so let's compute 26!.
+This should equate to approximately 403 million billion billion - yes, there are no typos here - different possible permutations.
 As you can see, with as simple a set as the 26 letters, we would quickly have to perform a tremendous amount of computation and store a lot of data if we wanted to keep a record of every possible permutation of the alphabet.

 ### Special case: Zero!

 What shoud 0! be equal to? this is a tricky one to define, but we can reach a definition from the following observation.

-Notice that \\(\frac{n!}{n} = \frac{n . (n-1) . (n-2 )...1}{n})\\)
+Notice that \\(\frac{n!}{n} = \frac{n . (n-1) . (n-2 )...1}{n}\\)

 As we cancel out *n* from both parts of the fraction, we obtain \\((n-1) . (n-2 )...1 = (n-1)!\\) by definition